TP-Link VIGI Cameras Ultimate Guide Part 3 - NVR IPCAMERA SECURITY

 How to use VIGI cameras with other NVR brands or NAS

-Step 1: Power on your cameras and connect them to the same network as your NVR.
+Step 1: Power on your cameras and connect them to the same as your NVR.

 Step 2: Activate the cameras using the VIGI Security Manager or VIGI App.